Frequently Asked Questions

 A. In America anything is possible.
-But, some things are not easy or necessarily wise to do.
-When originally building the trailer all trailers requiring bathrooms are laid out for bathrooms before anything else is installed.
+But, some things are not easy or necessarily cost effective.
+When initially built, trailers requiring bathrooms are laid out accordingly before anything else is installed.
 Water lines are run, wiring is run, and fabric is installed to allow for correct installation of the shower and toilet.
 This can be difficult to accomplish after the fact.
 Also, when we started putting in front bathrooms we changed the frame up front to allow for the black water drain from the toilet.
-Without this frame change the front of the trailer cannot use the present toilet or the fiberglass shower floor.
-So, at Scamp we have no instructions on how to add a bathroom and shower after the fact, nor do we do so.
-There have been several enterprising fellows who have gone to the trouble to do so themselves, so it is possible.
+Without this frame change the front of the trailer cannot easily use the present toilet or the fiberglass shower floor.
+So, at Scamp we do not add a bathroom or shower after the fact nor do we have any recommendations on how to it.

 A. Trailers built between 1971-1982 used a non-standard number.
-The serial number started with E and was followed by four or five numbers.
-Some of the earliest trailers may only have had three numbers.
+The serial number started with E and was followed by three to five numbers.
 The number following the E was the year of manufacture.
-E7 would have been built in 1977.

 1988 I (Scamp did use “I” which is a not valid number)